AnnaLenzR/Umbrella_review_noise_impact_on_wildlife/README.md

 ## **Overview**
 This repository contains the data, code, and figures supporting the paper: </br>

 Lenz A., Mizuno A., Lundgren E., Morrison K., Ortega S., Lagisz M., & Nakagawa S. (2025).
-A systematic map of systematic reviews on anthropogenic noise impacts on wildlife: evidence gaps, policy attention, and quality appraisal.
+A systematic map of systematic reviews on anthropogenic noise impacts on wildlife: evidence gaps, policy attention, and quality appraisal [Preprint].
+EcoEvoRxiv. https://doi.org/10.32942/X2435S </br>

 The project systematically maps almost two decades of secondary syntheses (systematic reviews, maps, and meta-analyses) addressing the effects of anthropogenic noise on wildlife.
 It evaluates the methodological quality of these syntheses, examines their bibliometric patterns, and quantifies their influence in policy documents.